This post was most recently updated on February 1st, 2022

 All the sun and snorkeling had made us hungry — you know…the kind of hungry where you feel you could eat a horse?!
 I welcomed the thought of heading back to the Barefoot Caribe restaurant after about an hour in the water.
 We purposely ordered authentic Belizean food: chicken stew, rice & beans, plantains, and chicken kabobs.
 And of course, it was all amazing — especially the fried plantains!
 (I was so hungry I think I forgot to take a photo of it!)

 The restaurant was a great place to sit and relax and enjoy the views and breezes.
 It was also where many local vendors showed up to display their wares.
 I bought a beautiful table runner and a turtle woven from pine needles.

 After lunch, we had a little time left to stroll through the village.
 Lots of colorful homes and hotels, open-air craft kiosks, and gorgeous white sand beaches called out for us to stay a while and make this home.
 But unfortunately, our excursion had come to an end and we had to make our way back to our cruise ship

 Just look at these photos!
 Can you see why this would be a wonderful place to stay for awhile?

 Our return was uneventful.
 We were more subdued on the way back to Belize, mostly worn out, but also in awe of our experiences.
 We had a half hour or so before we needed to board the tender, so we browsed a few shops near the dock.
 I just didn’t want to leave.
 The weather was perfect, the people were so friendly (should I have gotten my hair braided by the woman who called me “Momma”?), and the desire to blend in and slow down was very strong.
 Sit for awhile.
 Enjoy a cool lemonade.
 Listen to the Caribbean music.
 Take it all in…

 I’m pretty sure I’m going back someday.
-Belize was magical for me.
+A day in Belize was magical for me.
 I’m betting it will be for you, too.